News & Events

 How to claim if you are a PAYE taxpayer

-You can claim the credit for 2022 by completing your Income Tax Return in myAccount.
+You can claim the renter’s tax refund for 2023 by completing your Income Tax Return in myAccount.

 Simply follow the steps below: